edualm/ha-fermax-duoxme/README.md

 After entering all the credentials, the integration will be set up and your entities will be created.

+### Integration Options

+After setting up the integration, you can change its behavior by going to the integration's card on the **Devices & Services** page and clicking **Configure**.

+* **Enable Doorbell Notifications**:
+    * **Enabled (Default):** This is the full-featured mode.
+The integration will listen for real-time events from FERMAX's servers, providing instant ring notifications, live snapshots via the camera, and the door lock.
+    * **Disabled:** This is a "lock-only" mode.
+The integration will not listen for push notifications.
+The camera and ring sensor entities will not be created.
+This is useful if you only want the ability to open the door and prefer a simpler setup without the push notification dependencies.

 ## Usage

 Once configured, the integration will create the following entities: